Becoming an Effective Weight Loss Therapist

 Weight Loss

-A weight loss therapist is a trained and qualified professional with an expertise in psychological, emotional, and behavioral aspects of weight loss.
+A weight loss therapist is a trained and qualified professional with an expertise in psychological, emotional, and behavioural aspects of weight loss.

 The Process